Cherdenko/Server-alive-Checker/README.md

 Update 17.12.2018:
 -
-now supports up to 10 restarts. experimental support to mods has been added. vanilla DayZ works without any problems, but i am yet to have tested server with mods, as i keep getting Wrong version messages.
+-now supports up to 10 restarts.
+-experimental support to mods has been added.
+-vanilla DayZ works without any problems, but i am yet to have tested server with mods, as i keep getting Wrong version messages.

 In the future: